 "A rich lens for thinking about your financial affairs, and the big, important decisions in your life.”

 Founder and principal of Fairhaven Wealth

 About Richard Meadows

 Richard Meadows is a finance columnist, journalist, and investor.
-After quitting his fulltime job at age 25, he reached financial independence while traveling and living across three different continents.
+After quitting his fulltime job at age 25, he reached financial independence while backpacking around the world.
 Richard once wrote a story about eating pizza for 222 days in a row, and is doomed to never the hear the end of it.